lfit/releng-docs/docs/jenkins.rst

 Configuration of credentials for sandbox Jenkins systems come from the ??CredentialMappings.sandbox.yaml file.

-The config_type will correspond to the type that is under management as per how JCasC itself defines the file type.
+The config_type will correspond to the type that is under management is how JCasC itself defines the file type.

 Common types in the LF environment are: